Chavo Guerrero Jr.: All Elite Wrestling and Ring of Honor (2021–2022)

 Guerrero made his All Elite Wrestling debut on the July 21, 2021 episode of AEW Dynamite, where he was presented as the "executive consultant" for Andrade El Idolo.
 This was his first appearance on TNT since he lost to the new WCW Cruiserweight Champion Shane Helms in the final episode of WCW Monday Nitro on March 26, 2001.
 However, their partnership was short-lived when El Idolo turned on him on September 11, 2021, after interfering in his match against PAC.

 After it, Guerrero took time off to film Young Rock in Australia.
 During this time, he was removed from the roster website.

 On April 1, 2022, Guerrero reappeared during AEW's future sister promotion Ring of Honor's Supercard of Honor XV, at the Curtis Culwell Center in Garland, Texas, on the card's main event as Bandido's manager.
 The match was to determine the Undisputed ROH Champion.
 Bandido lost the match, in part thanks to Guerrero interfering in the match in two occasions, which did not go well with Bandido.

-Return to WWE (2025-present)
+Return to WWE (2025–present)

-In July 2025, Guerrero was shown in the audience at the first Worlds Collide show, making his first appearance in WWE since 2011.
+In July 2025, Guerrero was shown in the audience at the first WWE and AAA Worlds Collide show, making his first appearance in WWE since 2011.
 It was reported that Guerrero would continue working with the company as a producer for the AAA brand.
 In September, Guerrero appeared in the ring at Worlds Collide: Las Vegas holding a banner honoring his uncle Eddie's work in AAA.